-For more on making your own cleaning supplies, check out: “9 Expensive Cleaning Supplies You Could Easily Make for Pennies.”
+For tips on making your own cleaning supplies to fill the caddy, check out: “9 Expensive Cleaning Supplies You Can Easily Make for Pennies.”

-This isn’t just one cleaning hack.
-It’s six cleaning hacks, most of them very hands-off.
+This isn’t just one cleaning hack, but six.
+Most of them are hands-off.
 Here are all the miraculous things a little vinegar can do.

 - Soak the exhaust filters from above your stove in a mixture of vinegar and water to remove the cooked-on gunk.
 After soaking, rinse and return.